mkaksoy/projectx-cli/README.md

 ?
 Do you want to use Jest? 🤔
 ?
 Do you want to initialize a Git repository? 🚀
 ?
-Do you want your options to be saved in your .projectxrc file? (recommended) 📇
+Do you want your options to be saved in your .projectxrc file? (recommended) 📇 ?
+Which project template do you want? 🗂️

 ```